musfique-anam/islamic-focus/README.md

 - 📚 **Booklist** showcasing important Islamic books.
 - 🔔 **Notification bar** with upcoming event reminders.
 - 🔍 **Searchable scholars and lectures** area.
-- 🎨 Fully responsive layout built with HTML and CSS, leveraging Flexbox and Grid.
+- 🎨 Responsive layout built with HTML and CSS, leveraging Flexbox and Grid.
 - 📦 Uses FontAwesome icons for enhanced UI.

 ## How to Use